 Harari is quick to point out that these aren’t lies.
 We truly believe them, and we believe in them as a collective.
 They have literal truth in the sense that if I trust that you believe in money as much as I do, we can use it as an exchange of value.
 But just as you can’t get a chimpanzee to forgo a banana today for infinite bananas in heaven, you also can’t get him to accept 3 apples today with the idea that if he invests them in a chimp business wisely, he’ll get 6 bananas from it in five years, no matter how many compound interest tables you show him.
 This type of collaborative and complex fiction is uniquely human, and capitalism is as much of a collective myth as religion.

 There is no parallel I’m aware of in other species for these quick, large-scale shifts.
-General behavior patterns in dogs or fish or ants change due to a change in environment or broad genetic evolution over a period of time.
+General behavior patterns in dogs or fish or ants change due to a change in environment or broad genetic evolution over some time.
 Lions will never sign a Declaration of Lion Rights and decide to banish the idea of an alpha male lion; their hierarchies are rigid.

 While they often operate unnoticed, analogies aren’t accidents, they’re arguments—arguments that, like icebergs, conceal most of their mass and power beneath the surface.
 In arguments, whoever has the best argument wins.